-Miss Silver is a retired schoolteacher, looking forward to nothing more than a quiet retirement on a rather meagre pension, when she finds herself, through a series of incidents, the proud possessor of a home, a housekeeper, and a whole new profession.
+The no-nonsense Miss Silver is a retired schoolteacher, looking forward to nothing more than a quiet retirement on a rather meagre pension, when she finds herself, through a series of incidents, the proud possessor of a home, a housekeeper, and a whole new profession.
 She becomes a private detective, although she prefers to be called a private enquiry agent (a title much more appropriate to a gentlewoman, she feels).
-A small woman, prim, polite, with a habit of quoting the Bible or perhaps the poetry of Lord Tennyson, Miss Silver lives by a simple code,"Love God, honour the Queen, keep the law, be kind, be good, think of others before you think of yourself, serve Justice, speak the truth."
+A small woman, prim, polite, with a habit of quoting the Bible or perhaps the poetry of Lord Tennyson, Miss Silver lives by a simple code: "Love God, honour the Queen, keep the law, be kind, be good, think of others before you think of yourself, serve Justice, speak the truth."

-Because she appears so harmless, she's a whiz at undercover work, and is particularly adept ata infiltrating the troubled households of the upper classes, much to the chagrin of Scotland Yard's Chief Inspector Lamb, who was often called in at the end to make the arrests.
+Because she appears so harmless, she's a whiz at undercover work, and is particularly adept at infiltrating the troubled households of the upper classes, much to the chagrin of Scotland Yard's Chief Inspector Lamb, who was often called in at the end to make the arrests.
 But another detective, Inspector Abbott, actually had great admiration for Miss Silver.
 They often went to each other for help, and had in fact known each other for years.
 Another police officer whom she often counted on was Randal Marsh, eventually Chief Constable, whose ties to Miss Silver went even further back -- she had once been his governess.